gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - layer: searchable layer
 - cb (optional): the name of the callback funtion
 - no_geom (optional): defines if the geometry is returned. 'true' means that the geometry is sent back. 'false' means that only the bbox is sent back.
+Default: False

 Example: http://api.geo.admin.ch/feature/5922?layer=ch.swisstopo.gg25-gemeinde-flaeche.fill&cb=Ext.ux.JSONP.callback